surniaulula/wpsso/readme.txt

 There's no need to manually select meta tag names, re-enter descriptions, titles, product information, select images / videos, etc. &mdash; WPSSO Core reads your existing post, page, product, media, recipe, event, forum, and SEO content automatically, and offers fine-tuning and customization options for just about anything and everything. ;-)

-WPSSO Core is also language / locale aware, which means you can customize your site information, social page URLs and Knowledge Graph for different languages!
+WPSSO Core is also language / locale aware, which means you can customize your site information, social page URLs and Knowledge Graph for different languages.

 **Creates *complete and accurate* meta tags and Schema markup:**